 - at the trail centers in Lanesboro, Rushford and Houston

 Cross-country skiing is popular on this trail in the winter.
-All 42 miles of the trail are groomed for skiing in the winter.
-There are 25 miles of set track between Fountain and Preston; the rest of the trail is flat-packed.
+Most of the trail is groomed in the winter.
+There are 30 miles of set track from the Isinours Forest Recreation Area in Preston to the bridge outside of Houston.
 A Minnesota Ski Pass is required to ski on this trail.

 There is no snowmobiling on the trail, although the trail does briefly intersect with the Fillmore and Houston county Grants-in-Aid (GIA) trail system, which provides many miles of groomed snowmobile trails in the area.